computational-linguistics-class/computational-linguistics-class.github.io/homework/perspectives/perspectives.md

 The learning goals for this assignment are:
-- An introduction to BERT, which is a powerful architecture that can be used to solve many NLP tasks.
+- An introduction to **BERT**, which is a powerful architecture that can be used to solve many NLP tasks.
 BERT is a large, pre-trained neural language model based on the Transformer architecture that can adapted to many classification tasks.
-- Learn how to solve sentence pair classification tasks by "fine-tuning" BERT to the task.
+- Learn how to solve sentence pair **classification tasks by "fine-tuning" BERT** to the task.
 The process of fine-tuning adapts a general pre-trained model like BERT to a specific task that you're interested in.
 - We're going to fine-tune BERT to do two important classification tasks that play a part of the perspective search engine:
 1. **Relevance Classification**: Given a claim and a perspective sentence, classify whether the sentence presents a **relevant perspective** to the claim.
 2. **Stance Classification** (extra credit): Given a claim and a sentence of relevant perspective, classify whether the perspective **supports or refutes** the claim.